rapidsai/raft/docs/source/raft_ann_benchmarks.md

 ## Installing the benchmarks

 There are two main ways pre-compiled benchmarks are distributed: Docker and conda.
-The following sub sections demonstrate how to install and run each path.
+The following subsections demonstrate how to install and run each path.

 ### Docker